PAY RANGE: 11

 Education equivalent to completion of the twelfth school grade.

-One year of Engineering Aide 1 or equivalent experience performing drafting tasks in an architectural or engineering environment.
+One year of Engineering Aide 1 or equivalent experience performing architectural or engineering support tasks in an architectural or engineering drafting environment.

 One year of Engineering Aide 1 or equivalent experience performing surveying assignments in a survey corps or engineering environment.

-One year of Engineering Aide 1 or equivalent experience performing traffic control studies in a traffic engineering environment.
+One year of Engineering Aide 1 or equivalent experience performing traffic control studies and support tasks in a traffic engineering environment.

 Any equivalent combination of training and experience determined to be acceptable by the Office of Human Resources.